Close

 Is VAT charged on certain basic necessities such as salt and oil, too?

-In some jurisdictions, VAT exemptions may apply to essential items like salt and oil to alleviate the tax burden on consumers.
+In some jurisdictions, VAT exemptions may apply to essential items like salt and oil to alleviate consumer tax burden.

 6